Frequently Asked Questions

 Is this bill retroactive?

-The pending bills do not provide any opportunity for the expansion of the juvenile justice system to be applied retroactively.
+The bill does not provide any opportunity for the expansion of the juvenile justice system to be applied retroactively.
 This was also true of the enactment of earlier legislation raising the age of juvenile court jurisdiction in 2013, from the 17th to the 18th birthday when the Supreme Judicial Court held:

 This case requires us to decide whether St.2013, c.
 84(act), which extended the Juvenile Court's jurisdiction to persons who are seventeen years of age at the time of committing an offense, applies retroactively to persons who were seventeen years of age when they committed an offense and against whom criminal proceedings had begun and were pending on September 18, 2013, the effective date of the act.
 We conclude that the act is not retroactive to criminal cases begun and pending before September 18, 2013, against persons who were seventeen years of age at the time of the alleged offense.